richardwillars/thinglator-driver-wemo-socket/README.md

-#thinglator-driver-wemo-switch
+#thinglator-driver-wemo-socket

-Allows the Thinglator platform to control Wemo switches on your local network.
+Allows the Thinglator platform to control Wemo sockets on your local network.

 ## Requirements